 Another essential part of UX that matters a lot is intuitive paths on your website.
 If you want a person to buy a particular product, then you need to show it on the landing page, give a possibility to find it via the search tool, and also find it in the menu.
 All these starting points should lead to the same page with that product, namely a description, a photo, reviews, and the button “buy.”

 But this was an example for retailers.
 If you’re not selling particular products, but instead work in the SaaS field, then you also need to show off what is it that you are offering.
-Create a video, an animation, at least a button that would engage the user into a meticulously planned user journey to deliver the best experience.
+Create an animated video, at least a button that would engage the user into a meticulously planned user journey to deliver the best experience.
 Without a clear direction to follow, your potential customers will get lost on your website, won’t complete their purchase, and will only leave angry about the wasted time.
 An angry customer is definitely not your ultimate goal, right?

 The clear and intuitive navigation is especially important for the apps and software.
 The right software development and UX design guarantee that the market will use your product over the competition.
 Don’t forget to test anything you create before you release it to the world.
 Create test groups that will give you honest feedback about the website or app and useful critics.
 Such experiments will uncover the hidden problems in your navigation and help you improve a website or an app for the better user experience.